sib-swiss/schemas/doc/source/schemas/rnaquantificationmethods.rst

   :field pageToken:
     The continuation token, which is used to page through large result sets.
-      To get the next page of results, set this parameter to the value of `nextPageToken` from the previous response.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
   :type pageToken: null|string

-  This request maps to the body of `POST /datasets/search` as JSON.
+  This request maps to the body of 'POST /expressionlevel/search' as JSON.

-.. avro:record:: SearchDatasetsResponse
+.. avro:record:: SearchExpressionLevelResponse

-  :field datasets:
+  :field expressionLevel:
-    The list of datasets.
+    The line below is causing problems - naming or something wrong with the import perhaps?
-  :type datasets: array<org.ga4gh.models.Dataset>
+  :type expressionLevel: array<org.ga4gh.models.ExpressionLevel>
   :field nextPageToken:
     The continuation token, which is used to page through large result sets.
-      Provide this value in a subsequent request to return the next page of results.
-This field will be empty if there aren't any additional results.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
   :type nextPageToken: null|string

+  This is the response from 'POST /expressionlevel/search' expressed as JSON.

+.. avro:record:: SearchFeatureGroupRequest

+  :field rnaQuantificationId:
+    RNA Quantification to search.
+  :type rnaQuantificationId: string
+  :field featureGroupId:
+    Feature Groups of interest.
+  :type featureGroupId: null|string
+  :field pageSize:
+    Specifies the maximum number of results to return in a single page.
+      If unspecified, a system default will be used.
+  :type pageSize: null|int
+  :field pageToken:
+    The continuation token, which is used to page through large result sets.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
+  :type pageToken: null|string

+  This request maps to the body of 'POST /featuregroup/search' as JSON.

+.. avro:record:: SearchFeatureGroupResponse

+  :field featureGroup:
+    The list of matching feature groups.
+  :type featureGroup: array<org.ga4gh.models.FeatureGroup>
+  :field nextPageToken:
+    The continuation token, which is used to page through large result sets.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
+  :type nextPageToken: null|string

-  This is the response from `POST /datasets/search` expressed as JSON.
+  This is the response from 'POST /featuregroup/search' expressed as JSON.